wp-plugins/bitcoin-ticker-widget/readme.txt

 * This update in required.
 It will fetch correct data and speed plugin load time.

 = 1.3.1 =
 * This update in required.
 It fixes critical bugs in older version.

+= 1.3.2 =
+* This update in required.
+It fixes critical bugs in older version.